ordina-jworks/ordina-jworks.github.io/_posts/2023-06-01-vuzix-and-how-to-use-it.md

 # INTRODUCTION

 In today's world, there are numerous navigation options available, with every mobile phone equipped with GPS functionality.
 However, what if there was an even easier way?
 Our project offers a solution where you can embark on a seamless walk, bike ride, or any other journey without the need to constantly retrieve your phone from your pocket.
-By following our app, you can effortlessly navigate your chosen route while remaining informed of crucial information such as direction, speed, distance and potentially more.
+By following our app, you can effortlessly navigate your chosen route while remaining informed of crucial information such as direction, speed, distance, and potentially more.
 The beauty lies in our app's ability to project all this data onto your eyewear, enhancing your overall experience.

 Simply upload your routes using GPX files, select the desired route, and you're ready to begin your adventure!

 # WHAT NEEDED TO BE DONE

-The project we were about to embark on described building an Android application which runs on the Vuzix Blade AR-glasses and communicates with an API that runs in a Cloud environment.
+The project we were about to embark on described building an Android application that runs on the Vuzix Blade AR glasses and communicates with an API that runs in a Cloud environment.

-- Build the Android application for the Blade
+- Build the Android application for the Vuzix Blade
 - Set up an API with Spring Boot to read and write data to a database
 - Connecting the Android application and API locally
 - Expand the Android application with extra features
-- Expand the API with Terraform configurations
-- Setting up AWS Cloud infrastructure for API with Terraform
+- Setting up the AWS infrastructure using Terraform
-- Setting up a CI/CD pipeline to build to image to the Cloud
+- Setting up a CI/CD pipeline to build the image and deploy it on AWS
-- Expand the pipeline to setup Cloud infrastructure
+- Expand the pipeline to apply Terraform on AWS
 - Go for a walk

 # ABOUT THOSE GLASSES